 At Mount Carmel, these leadership opportunities start in primary school – with Primary Leaders, House Captains, Mission Sisters and Restorative Leaders roles.

-There are also opportunities for girls to develop their confidence through a range of supported activities; from music competitions and debating, to inter-school challenges such as Tournament of the Minds.
+There are also opportunities for girls to develop their confidence through a range of supported activities; from music competitions and debating to inter-school challenges such as Tournament of the Minds.
+Every girl can develop her capabilities in an environment where opportunities are endless.